 Similar to the positive keywords you have added, you can also select to avoid searches that include negative keywords.
 Words such as “free” or the name of a competitor should be included.
 Read our blog to learn more about negative keywords.

 Under measurement, you can select conversions and set up how you will track your campaign.
 You can set up your conversion and select “Website” to track the actions performed on your page.
-Enter the website domain and choose between create conversion actions directly on the website OR creating the conversion using code.
+Enter the website domain and choose between creating conversion actions directly on the website OR creating the conversion using code.

 Here is an insightful article from ahrefs on the different metrics you can track for your campaign using Google Analytics.

-Now we have covered all the steps from how to create a Google Ads account to creating multiple ad groups to tracking your campaign conversions.
+Now we have covered all the steps from how to create a Google Ads account to create multiple ad groups to tracking your campaign conversions.
 You are now ready to gather data on your campaign.
 Good luck!

-Any more questions you need answered?
+Any more questions you need to be answered?